semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

       - step:
         name: 'Run Semgrep scan with current branch'
         script:
-          # Use a BitBucket Pipelines environment variable.
+          # Use a Bitbucket Pipelines environment variable.
           # It automatically sets the current commit the job is scanning.
           - export SEMGREP_COMMIT=$BITBUCKET_COMMIT
           ...